Edgar Martínez: Legacy

-First eligible to be elected into the Hall of Fame in the 2010 Baseball Hall of Fame balloting, and with 75% of the vote required for induction, Martínez received 36.2% of the vote.
+First eligible to be elected into the Hall of Fame on the 2010 ballot, Martínez received 36.2% of the vote, far short of the 75% required for induction.
 While some sports writers felt that his batting numbers do not overcome the one-dimensional aspect of his career as a DH, others have compared this to the specialty of closers whose contribution to their teams victories resides on working one inning to preserve an advantage and the fact that these late inning relievers are not involved in other facets of the game such as hitting and base running.
 By the 2018 Baseball Hall of Fame balloting, his ninth year on the ballot, Martínez's vote total increased to 70.4%.
 The 2019 ballot, his last chance for election by the Baseball Writers' Association of America, elected him to the Hall of Fame, appearing on 85.4% of the ballots cast.
 He became the second player to enter the Hall of Fame as a Mariner, after Ken Griffey Jr., and the sixth player to be elected in his final year of eligibility, after Red Ruffing, Joe Medwick, Ralph Kiner, Jim Rice, and Tim Raines.
-Incidentally, he entered the Hall with the aforementioned Rivera, who was elected in his 1st year of eligibility, along with the late Roy Halladay (1st ballot, posthumous).
+He entered the Hall with Rivera, who was elected in his first year of eligibility, along with the late Roy Halladay (first ballot, posthumous).
 A statue of Martínez was installed outside Seattle's T-Mobile Park in 2021.

 The Complejo Deportivo Edgar Martinez, named after Martínez, was built in barrio Higuillar in Dorado.
 Sustaining structural damages as a result of Hurricanes Maria and Irma in 2017, a $700,000 restoration of the sports complex was completed in 2021.
-The complex hosts school sports competitions and has a baseball field, a track field, a basketball court and a gym.
+The complex hosts school sports competitions and has a baseball field, a track field, a basketball court, and a gym.